 Can your kids see what excites you?
 A sports team?
 Gardening?
 Maybe a favorite vacation spot?
 What would they name as the thing that gets you excited?
 Deuteronomy 6:5 calls us to love the Lord with every part of us--our heart, soul, and strength!
 Maybe you should ask your family to name your top five favorite things and see where your faith ranks.
 If faith isn't at the top, it is time to re-prioritize.

 We can't expect our kids to embrace spirituality if we are spiritually malnourished.
 You simply can’t give what you don’t have.
 Deuteronomy 6:5 continues by telling us to put God’s word into our hearts.
 Get into your Bible and get excited about what you are learning.
-Let Holy Spirit fill you with a passion to learn more about him!
+Let the Holy Spirit fill you with a passion to learn more about him!
+Jesus made it clear that to produce good fruit in our lives we needed to be connected to him as true vine that gives life (John 15).
 Get curious and dig deep into God's word.
 Let it become the guide for the way you live your life.

 Let your kids catch your passion!